 ZSHOW Men’s Lightweight Packable Down Jacket

 Rounding out this list of down jackets is the ZShow Lightweight Packable down jacket.
 This one is a bit longer than other down jackets and a bit puffier too.
 But it’s a true jacket through and through.
-It has a stand up collar that keeps the cold breezes off your neck, a tough nylon shell and 2 interior pockets for more sensitive items like cash and your phone.
+It has a stand-up collar that keeps the cold breezes off your neck, a tough nylon shell and 2 interior pockets for more sensitive items like cash and your phone or even your ski gloves.
 The cuffs are elasticized and the whole thing can be packed down to practically nothing.

 - Weight1.32 p

 Things to Consider When Purchasing a Down Jacket

 Size - Size ranges from how it fits on you, to how puffy the jacket looks.
 Part of the reason we chose this lineup of jackets is because they offer a wide variety of sizes, and all have a form-fitting appeal.